paxswill/evesrp/doc/authentication.rst

 table name and inheritance mapper arguments for you, so all you need to do is provide the :py:attr:`id` attribute that links your class with the parent class and an attribute to store the password hash.
-In the example, we're using the pbkdf2 package to provide tha password hashing.
+In the example, we're using the pbkdf2 package to provide the password hashing.
 We also have a checking method to make life easier for us later. ::

     from evesrp import db